Skip to content

 Little snow at the Iditarod race

-Major winter sports events, from the Four Hills Tournament to the Freeride World Tour and the Hahnenkamm Race, are known to suffer from impractical weather and snow dependencies.
-One event that receives little attention on this side of the Atlantic is the Iditarod dog sled race in Alaska.
-So that we don't just whine about the weather here, let's take a look at the conditions shortly before the start on the first of March.
+Large winter sports events from the Four Hills Tournament to the Freeride World Tour and the Hahnenkamm Race are known to suffer from impractical weather and snow dependencies.
+One event that receives little attention in this country is the Iditarod dog sled race in Alaska.
+So that we don't just complain about the weather here, let's take a look at the conditions shortly before the start on the first of March.
 The traditional starting ceremony will take place in Anchorage again this year.
-Afterwards, however, the mushers will have to travel by car to Fairbanks, where the race will actually start two days later.
+Afterwards, however, the mushers (dog sled drivers) will have to travel by car to Fairbanks, where the race will actually start two days later.
 There is hardly any snow in the region around Anchorage this year and a stretch of around 75 miles (~120 km) is more or less bare.
-This is dangerous for dogs, people and equipment, so the start and route had to be adapted.
+This is dangerous for dogs, people and equipment, so the start and route have to be adapted.
 In contrast to the Ski World Cup, no snow cannons or snow transports are used here.
 Even the training conditions for the mushers were difficult this year.
-Where there was no snow, the teams had to train in summer mode, so to speak, and the dogs were harnessed to four-wheelers instead of sleds.
+Where there was no snow, the teams had to train in summer mode, so to speak, and the dogs were harnessed to four-wheelers instead of sledges.

-From Fairbanks, this year's route heads west to the coast of the Bering Sea, with a detour to the south to make the total distance of around 1000 miles (~1600km).
-Finally, the teams turn slightly northwards to the end point in Nome.
+From Fairbanks, this year's route leads west to the coast of the Bering Sea, with a detour to the south to reach the usual total distance of around 1000 miles (~1600km).
+Finally, the teams turn slightly north to the end point in Nome.
 The mushers usually start with 14 dogs and need between 8 and 15 days to complete the race.
-There are no roads along the route for the most part, so supply flights are organised by the volunteer "Iditarod Air Force".
+There are no roads along the route for the most part, so supply flights are carried out by the volunteer "Iditarod Air Force".
 The Air Force, consisting of small bush planes, brings food for people and dogs, spare sled parts and whatever else is needed to checkpoints along the route.
-Injured dogs or humans are also airlifted away if necessary.
+Injured dogs or people may also be airlifted away.
 The animal and human participants brave snowstorms and cold, often camp along the way and are largely on their own away from the checkpoints.

-Although the race route is sometimes adjusted due to the snow situation - as was the case this year - weather-related breaks or cancellations are very rare.
+While the race route is sometimes adjusted due to the snow situation - as was the case this year - weather-related breaks or interruptions are very rare.
 Only if the Iditarod Air Force is unable to fly at all for a longer period of time are there extended mandatory breaks at the checkpoints.

 In Alaska, as in the Alps, complaining about the weather is only appropriate when it's too warm in winter!